patimejia/soil-value-insights/documentation/specs.md

 ### 8. Maintenance

 a.
 Schedule regular updates to the datasets.
 b.
 Monitor the system for any data quality issues or changes in the underlying data structures.
+Use dates to track any updates when feasible..
+For example,

+> "[04-16-2023] Updated Open Soil Datasets:..."

 c.
 Update the analysis and scoring methods as needed, based on new insights or changing market conditions.

 ### 9. Deployment